code-423n4/2022-10-blur-findings/data/0xkaju-G.md

-Redundant Check
+## Redundant check

-The addPolicy function checks if the input parameter has already been added to the list or not.
+The addPolicy() function checks if the input parameter already added to the list or not.
 EnumerableSet.add() function already performs this check.
-There is no need to perform this check again.
+There is no need to do this check again.

-Path: ./contracts/PolicyManager.sol

-Recommendation: Remove old "require" from the function.
-Implement new check as “require(!_whitelistedPolicies. add(policy), "Already whitelisted”)”
+    function addPolicy(address policy) external override onlyOwner {
+        require(!_whitelistedPolicies.contains(policy), "Already whitelisted");
+        _whitelistedPolicies.add(policy);

+        emit PolicyWhitelisted(policy);
+    }

+There is no need to this require check instead of we can do like this:

+    function addPolicy(address policy) external override onlyOwner {
+        require(_whitelistedPolicies.add(policy), "Already whitelisted");

+        emit PolicyWhitelisted(policy);
+    }